hdl-util/hdmi/README.md

 ## Usage

 1. Take files from `src/` and add them to your own project.
 If you use [hdlmake](https://hdlmake.readthedocs.io/en/master/), you can add this repository itself as a remote module.
 Note that hdlmake may not resolve altera_gpio_lite properly.
-2. Other helpful modules for displaying text / generating sound are also available in this GitHub organization.
+1. Other helpful modules for displaying text / generating sound are also available in this GitHub organization.
-3. Consult the usage example in `top/top.sv`
+1. Consult the usage example in `top/top.sv`
-4. See [hdmi-demo](https://github.com/hdl-util/hdmi-demo) for code that runs the demo in the GIF
+1. See [hdmi-demo](https://github.com/hdl-util/hdmi-demo) for code that runs the demo in the GIF.
+1. Read through the list of detailed parameters in `hdmi.sv` to determine which apply to you.
-5. Please create an issue if you run into any problems
+1. Please create an issue if you run into a problem or have any questions.
+Make sure you have consulted the troubleshooting section.

 ### Platform Support